dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 ## The power of a semantic layer on top of a mature data modeling framework

-As a longtime dbt Community member, I knew I had to get involved when I first saw the dbt Semantic Layer.
+As a longtime dbt Community member, I knew I had to get involved when I first saw the dbt Semantic Layer in the now infamous [`dbt should know about metrics` Github Issue](https://github.com/dbt-labs/dbt-core/issues/4071).
 It gave me a vision of a world where metrics and business logic were unified across an entire organization; a world where the data team was no longer bound to a single consuming experience and could enable their stakeholders in dozens of different ways.
 To me, it felt like the opportunity to contribute to the next step of what dbt could become.

 In past roles, I’ve been referred to as the `dbt zealot` and I’ll gladly own that title!
 It’s not a surprise - dbt was built to serve data practicioners expand the power of our work with software engineering principles.
 It gave us flexibility and power to serve our organizations.
 But I always wondered if there were more folks who could directly benefit from interacting with dbt.

 The Semantic Layer expands the reach of dbt **by coupling dbt’s mature data modeling framework with semantic definitions.** The result is a first of its kind data experience that serves both the data practicioners writing your analytics code and stakeholders who depend on it.
 Metrics are the first step towards this vision, allowing users to version control and centrally define their key business metrics in a single repo **while also** serving them to the entire business.

 However, this is still a relatively new part of the dbt toolbox and you probably have a lot of questions on how **exactly** you can do that.
-This blog contains our early recommendations for how to design and structure metrics, along with examples so that you can apply the same principles to your use cases.
+This blog contains our early recommendations to formulate best practices for metrics in two key areas:
+- **Design**: What logic goes into metrics and how to apply calculations, filters and dimensions
+- **Structure**: Where these metrics will live in your dbt project and how to compose the files that contain your metrics

 We developed these recommendations by combining the overall philosophy of dbt, with our hands-on learning gathered during the beta period and internal testing.

 **Pre-reading:** We recommend reading through the [metrics documentation](/docs/building-a-dbt-project/metrics), which contains a table of all the required/optional properties.